November is Financial Literacy Month in Canada, and we can’t tell you how excited we are about it!

 So let’s kick off Financial Literacy Month with 4 timeless money tips that you can put to work this month.

 No, that’s not a typo.
-This month, aim to live below your means, not simply within them.
-Practically, this means spending less than you earn.
-It can be as simple as sacrificing a few dinners out or finally cancelling a few subscriptions that you never use.
+It can be as simple as sacrificing a few dinners out or finally canceling a few subscriptions that you never use.
 You may need to take a few extra steps to truly live below your means, but these simple changes are a great place to start.

 Hate numbers?
 The good news is that budgeting is much more like a third-grade math problem than a high school calculus question.
 After all, it’s essentially like asking that if you make $2,000/month after taxes, how can you pay for housing, food, debt repayment, and entertainment without running out of money?